WXXM

 WXXM (92.1 FM) is a commercial radio station licensed to Sun Prairie, Wisconsin, and serving the Madison metropolitan area.
-The station is owned and operated by iHeartMedia, and broadcasts an adult hits radio format, switching to Christmas music for much of November and December.
+The station is owned and operated by iHeartMedia, and broadcasts a classic hits radio format, switching to Christmas music for much of November and December.
 The station is noted for its runs as an alternative rock station during the 1980s and 1990s and as a progressive talk station in the 2000s and 2010s.

 WXXM's studios and offices are located on Fish Hatchery Road in the Madison suburb of Fitchburg, and has a transmitter located off Brooks Drive in Sun Prairie.

 Station history

 Top 40 (1972-197?)

-The station first signed on the air on April 12, 1972 as WYXE.
+The station first signed on the air on April 12, 1972, as WYXE.
 It was a stand-alone operation, initially airing Top 40 contemporary music along with some oldies music from the late 1950s and early 1960s on weekends and hourly news updates from ABC Radio.

-Alternative (197?-2002)
+Alternative (1970s-2002)

-The station would segue to a mostly adult album alternative rock format in the late 1970s, and by 1979 would adopt the WMAD call sign (for "MADison").
+The station would segue to a mostly adult album alternative rock format in the late 1970s, and by 1979, would adopt the WMAD call sign (for "MADison").

-WMAD programmed alternative rock music during much of the 1980s and 1990s, initially under a brand of mainly under the "Mad Radio" brand and/or some other variation that emphasized the M-A-D of the station's call sign.
+Outside of a one-year silent period from June 1992 until June 1993 due to financial issues, WMAD programmed alternative rock music during much of the 1980s and 1990s, initially under a brand of mainly under the "Mad Radio" brand and/or some other variation that emphasized the M-A-D of the station's call sign.
 The station had decent ratings, though its lower-powered Class A signal did not saturate the market like many of the other local FM stations.
 (The station's current signal strength is concentrated on Madison's North and East sides, as well as the station's city of license, Sun Prairie.)

-Hot adult contemporary (2002-2004)
+Modern adult contemporary (2002–2004)

-With "Mad Radio's" ratings on the wane, Madison management at Clear Channel Communications (the company now known as iHeartMedia) dropped WMAD's alternative rock format on October 28, 2002.
-The station would become the Modern AC-formatted "Mix 92.1," and emphasized a lighthearted presentation and a playlist that included the likes of Sheryl Crow, U2, and Dave Matthews Band.
+With "Mad Radio's" ratings on the decline, Madison management at Clear Channel Communications (the company now known as iHeartMedia) dropped WMAD's alternative rock format on October 28, 2002.
+The station would become the modern adult contemporary-formatted "Mix 92.1," and emphasized a lighthearted presentation and a playlist that included the likes of Sheryl Crow, U2, and Dave Matthews Band.
 Alternative rock fans disappointed over the flip to "Mix" would take heart over a year later on December 31, 2003, when Clear Channel turned its struggling smooth jazz station at 96.3 FM into the new "Mad Radio", adding the WMAD call letters and alternative rock format, while 92.1 adopted the WXXM call letters.
 (The new "Mad Radio" at 96.3 was later replaced by country music on December 23, 2005, and resurfaced again in 2007 on WIBA-FM's HD Radio subchannel.)